-Appointment of Auditors Adopted Adopted
+Appointment of Auditors Appointment of Auditors

-financial year ending 30 June 2011.
 For 183

+year ending 30 June 2011.
 Against: 2

 Abstain: 2

 Resolution 6b - To require 28 days notice for submission of member's GA resolutions

 As there were no comments from the floor, the resolution was put to the vote without discussions.